JaiWillems/celest/docs/source/modules/encounter.rst

 Encounter Overview
 ------------------

-One of the primary goals of Celest is mission planning for encounter based tasks such as ground imaging or data transfer.
-This goal requires determining when the satellite will be in a position allowing fore successful encounters.
+One of the primary goals of Celest is mission planning of encounter based tasks such as ground imaging or data transfer;
-Windows are the first step in defining the time windows for an encounter.
-The following sections will look more into the concept of windows, demonstrate how to determine them using Celest, and then show the structures to interface with the generated windows.
+this requires knowledge of when the satellite is in a line of sight of the ground location.
+Windows are the definition of viable encounter times and can take different forms.
+The following sections will look more into the concept of windows, demonstrate how to determine them using Celest, and then show the structures to handle and interface with them.

 More About Windows
 ------------------